Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Training Node Augmentation

 \section{Training Node Augmentation}

-\textbf{Motivation.} \ In Figure~\ref{fig:sample and accuracy}, we experiment the influence of the number of training nodes on classification accuracy.
-The results show that using more training nodes consistently leads to higher classification accuracy for GCN, GAT and SGC.
-Unfortunately, for the semi-supervised node classification problem, usually only a very small number of labeled nodes are available.
+\textbf{Motivation.} In Figure~\ref{fig:sample and accuracy}, we observe the influence of the number of training nodes on classification accuracy.
+The results show that using more training nodes consistently leads to higher classification accuracy for all three models.
+Unfortunately, for semi-supervised node classification, usually only a very small number of labeled nodes are available.
 To enlarge the training set, an intuitive idea is to train a GNN model to label some nodes and add those nodes to the training set.
 However, a GNN model usually makes a considerable amount of errors in its label prediction, and naively using the predicted labels as the ground-truth labels may lead to worse performance.